city4dys/city4dys.github.io/40_citizen_science.md

 ***Citizen science project data and meta-data are made publically available, and results are published in an open access format.
 Data sharing may occur during or after the project, unless there are security or privacy concerns that prevent this.***

 All the data produced will be in open format, will consume open GTFS data and will produce maps and map services publicity available.
-Great attention will be put on the licences governing the access of the data.
+Great attention will be put on the licenses governing the access of the data.

 ## 08